 But owning a house must be worth all these trouble, especially if you’re currently struggling to pay off your own.
-There’s no point in backing out now, so here’s how to get out of debt in the Philippines and save your home from being foreclosed by your home loan provider.
+There’s no point in backing out now, so here’s how to get out of debt when you are broke and save your home from being foreclosed by your home loan provider.

 1. Make Drastic Adjustments to Your Budget